AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports/learner-transcripts.md

     a.
 Download transcripts for learners who have been deleted from an account by selecting the checkbox **[!UICONTROL Include deleted Learners]**.
     b.
 Download module level information in the Learner transcript by enabling the **[!UICONTROL Enable module level information]** checkbox.
 In this case, module names and the time spent on each module are fetched as a part of the transcript if this option is enabled.
     c.
 Download skills data and summary sheets by enabling the option **[!UICONTROL Include skills data and summary sheets]** checkbox.
 See the Excel reports section for more information.
-9. You can also select the column values  to be populated in your report.
+9. You can also select the columns to be populated in your report.
 This provides flexibility to download reports with specific column values as required.
 Select the columns from the dropdown menu.
 Transcripts are generated and downloaded to your computer as .zip files when the skills data is not included.
 If the Skills data checkbox is enabled transcripts are generated and downloaded as . xlsx files.

 ### Generate Learner transcript using copy-paste